SkyAudit/blog/content/statement/State of the Crypto Market Development Updates.md

 until the "regulator" and their friends started getting into the market and wanted to push out the other people.
 In the United States especially, you will have an oligarchy like CoinBase and a few companies and only they are allowed to operate.
-They are going to start white listing coins, so only their coins get listed and exchanges will be delisting the other projects.
+They will start white listing coins, so only their coins get listed and exchanges will be delisting the other projects.

 The exchanges that are not owned by the right people are going to be shutdown (or hacked).

-They are literally doing "Do what we say and we will protect you" etc then on backend they are trying to get them shutdown at gunpoint so they can put their "licensed" competitor in place.
+They are literally doing "Do what we say and we will protect you", then on backend they are trying to get them shutdown at gunpoint so they can put their "licensed" competitor in place.
 Sort of like Circle trying to integrate Bitcoin into iMessage, then creating a white-list of which coins could go into